strategineer/personal-website/content/books/2024-03-25/index.md

 ---
-title: "Ancient Legends, Mystic Charms and Superstitions of Ireland"
-authors: "Lady Wylde"
+authors: Lady Wylde
+books/tags:
+- mythography
+- DNF
 date: 2024-03-25
+params:
+  dnf: 70%
+  isbn13: '9781480289833'
 star_rating: 1
-books/tags:
-  - "mythography"
-  - "DNF"
-params:
-  dnf: "70%"
+title: Ancient Legends, Mystic Charms and Superstitions of Ireland
 ---

 I'm not sure who to blame for how boring most of this book is: